Que20/UIDrawer/README.md

 It supports :
 - Dragging up and down
-- Multiple snap points (half and top by default)
+- Multiple snap points (half and top)
 - Swipe down to close
 - Customization